sonsoleslp/ONOS-SDN-IP/scenario_1/README.md

 **STEP 2: Build filesystem**

-The virtual scenario has been configured using the filesystem in [copy-on-write (COW) mode](https://en.wikipedia.org/wiki/Copy-on-write).
-This allows you to use a single filesystem for all virtual machines, thereby optimizing the disk space occupied.

-Depending on your operating system, execute:

 ~~~
+$ cd ONOS-SDN-IP/filesystems
-$ filesystems/create-rootfs_ubuntu16.04
+$  vnx_download_rootfs -r vnx_rootfs_lxc_ubuntu64-16.04-v025-onos-1.11.1.tgz
 ~~~
 This step takes about 20-30 min.
 It will download all the necessary packages of the demo scenario.

 **STEP 3: Create virtual scenario**

-Move to a specific scenario folder and execute:
+Move to the specific folder for the scenario  and execute:
 ~~~
 $ sudo vnx -f ONOS-SDN-IP.xml -t
 ~~~